 - Business law

 Doctor of the Science of Law (J. S. D.) in International Law

 Those interested in international law who wish to pursue a career in teaching and research can earn a J.S.D., the highest law degree available.
 Like Ph.D. programs, those awarding the J.S.D. require students to complete coursework and exams before writing a thesis based on original research under the guidance of faculty advisers.
 Often students must have a research topic and prospective adviser in mind when applying.
 Normally, this program is undertaken after completion of the LL.M. program and requires at least another four years of study.

 Coursework will generally be determined based on the structure of the program and a student's research focus.
 Students may be required to take a course or two in something like colloquium law, for example, but for the most part students will focus on research and a dissertation, with faculty advisers working with the student to determine any other specific coursework needed.

 Employment Outlook and Salary Information

 J.S.D. degree programs are a prime route toward teaching positions in law schools, especially overseas.
-The median salary for law school teachers was $105,250, as of May 2015, according to the BLS.
-In general, post-secondary teaching was expected to grow faster than average, or 13%, between 2014 and 2024.
+The median salary for law school teachers was $113,530, as of May 2019, according to the BLS.
+In general, post-secondary teaching was expected to grow much faster than average, or 11%, between 2018 and 2028.

 Graduation from these programs can lead to employment in various government agencies, international agencies and tribunals, nongovernmental organizations, intergovernmental organizations and private law firms.
 Career settings can be as varied as: